 Oil is not an enemy to your complexion.
 While many of us try to avoid oil, certain products can be a miracle cure for almost any skin ailment, especially those of us plagued by dry winter skin.
 Oil not only adds essential oil to your stressed out skin, but seals it in to keep it healthy long after you apply it.
 Of course, the problem area determines your course of action.

 If your issue is all over skin dehydration, products like Avon's Original Skin So Soft bath oil hydrates skin while simultaneously creating a protective barrier to keep your skin healthy.
 It has a unique heritage oil blend that has been trusted for decades to keep skin supple, soft, and healthy.
 A quick spritz or a capful to a warm bath can do wonders to your beauty routine and the health and appearance of your skin.
-Provide extra nourishment by using a full collection of products designed just for the winter season, such as Skin So Soft's Winter Soft Collection.
+Provide extra nourishment by using a full collection of products designed just for the winter season, like Avon's Skin So Soft's Winter Soft Collection.

 For dry patches on the face, try a more refined oil recommended by your dermatologist.
 Be careful not to pick up food-grade oils at the grocery store, because the wrong oil can cause inflamed pores or irritation.
 Don't forget go take the season into account when picking your beauty products, as your skin and its needs can differ greatly.
 Micellar cleansing water may be a more appropriate option for your morning wash them a harsh scrub or foam-based cleanser in the cold winter months.